-Here are 12 benefits that we are aware of – tell us if you know of others:
+Here are some benefits that we are aware of – tell us if you know of others:

 - Older or disabled people benefit directly from support at home with tasks they may find challenging.

 - Homesharers get affordable accommodation – an important benefit for those in expensive cities such as London or Melbourne and for people on low incomes everywhere.

 - Homesharing breaks down loneliness and social isolation.
 Loneliness is recognised as a major risk to health.

 - Families of home providers benefit from the peace of mind of knowing someone of integrity is living with and supporting their relative.